nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 DIAGRAM

-2) The two assignments will be marked as done and this is represented by the green ticks circled in the figure.
+2) The two assignments will be marked as done and each assignment will have a green tick displayed as circled in the figure.

 DIAGRAM